Rules

 One or more persons perform operating and logging functions from a self-contained vehicle capable of operating while in motion.
 Motion is optional.
 All apparatus used must be capable of operating while in motion and wholly contained in, on or attached to the vehicle.
 Attention to driving and safety is top priority.
 Use of a separate driver (whether an amateur radio operator or not) is allowed and encouraged.
 Mobile stations that choose to move to a new county may work everyone again for QSO credit.
 If returning to a previously activated county, only new stations, respective of band and mode, not previously worked from there, may be counted as QSO credit.
 Mobiles may give out two counties in one QSO if part of the vehicle is physically and safely located in both counties simultaneously.
 See County Line Contacts paragraph below.
 This category allows only Mixed mode Low Power award class.

-Multi Portable
+Portable

-More than one person operating from a temporary, stationary location using portable antennas and radios.
+One or more person operating from a temporary, stationary location using portable antennas and radios.
 No permanent antenna structures may be used.
-Use of trees, buildings, etc., to raise antennas is allowed as long as it is safe to do so and not originally intended for that purpose.
-A maximum of two simultaneous transmitted signals may be on the air at the same time.
-If two transmitters are used, they may be on the same or different bands.
-Mobile radios, equipment, and antennas installed in, on or attached to a vehicle wholly for mobile operation (while in motion) are not permitted to be used in this class.
-The vehicle may be used as part of the setup once stopped in the temporary location.
+Trees, buildings, etc., to raise antennas is allowed as long as it is safe to do so and not originally intended for that purpose.
+Mobile radios, equipment, antennas and all related accessories installed in, on, near, or attached to a motorized vehicle are not permitted to be used in this class.
+Such vehicle may not be used as part of the setup in any way.
 All apparatus are to be located in the same location (within a 1000' diameter circle) during operation.
-These stations that choose to move to a new county may work everyone again for QSO credit.
-If returning to a previously activated county, only new stations, respective of band and mode, not previously worked from there, may be counted as QSO credit.
-Portables may give out two counties in one QSO if part of the radio, feed line, or antenna is physically and safely located in both counties simultaneously and all equipment is still within the 1000' diameter circle.
-See County Line Contacts below.
-This category allows only Mixed mode Low Power award class.

 Operating Details